RegisGraptin/CookingPlanner/README.md

 ## TODO:

-- Change the import name to the root of this project (solve python path issue)
 - Have a precise naming for each class.
 (Structuration of the project + diagram)
 - Write the readme description of this project (what for ? execution ?)